-As someone with handwriting that’s a bit of a hasty scrawl, I was slightly unsure I’d be up to the task when Gemma Milly invited me to join one of her highly popular contemporary calligraphy workshops.
+As someone with handwriting that’s a bit of a hasty scrawl, I was slightly unsure I’d be up to the task when Gemma Milly invited me to join one of her highly popular modern calligraphy workshops.

 Gemma assured me that calligraphy and handwriting are two very different things and that I should think of calligraphy as being more about creating shapes rather than handwriting.
 I love the idea of being able to hand create gift tags and individual cards, so I decided to give contemporary calligraphy a go.